-You may need to practice rabbit pest control year-round.
-Indeed, you should protect your landscaping trees and shrubs against wild rabbits even in winter, encasing chicken wire fencing around the bases of their trunks, lest hungry rabbits nibble at them.
-But while rabbit pest control cannot be relegated to any one time of the year, what better time to discuss it than at Easter, with so much talk of the Easter Rabbit in the air?
+You may need to practice wild rabbit control year-round.
+Indeed, you should protect your landscaping trees and shrubs against such pests even in winter, encasing chicken-wire fencing around the bases of their trunks, lest hungry critters nibble at them.
+But while rabbit pest control cannot be relegated to any one time of the year, what better time to discuss it than at Easter, with so much talk of the Easter Bunny in the air?

-On Pages 2 and 3 we'll look at rabbit pest control measures that landscapers can take, so as to avoid having their plants eaten by marauding rabbits.
-But as an Easter tribute to these adorable garden pests, it is fitting that we should first explore the origin of the Easter Rabbit.
-After all, the connection between Christianity's Resurrection, colorful eggs and a rabbit is anything but clear at first glance.
+Below, we will look at wild rabbit control measures that landscapers can take, so as to avoid having their plants eaten by these marauding critters.
+But as an Easter tribute to these adorable garden pests, it is fitting that we should first explore the origin of the Easter Bunny.
+After all, the connection between Christianity's Resurrection, colorful eggs, and a rabbit is anything but clear at first glance.

 Some of the confusion is dispelled by looking at the origin of the very word, "Easter."
-For all the pagan traditions associated with it, "Christmas" is at least easily recognizable as a Christian holiday, from its name alone.
-But Easter is named after Eastre, a pagan Saxon goddess!
+For all of the pagan traditions associated with it, "Christmas" is at least easily recognizable as a Christian holiday, from its name alone.
+But Easter is named after Eastre, a goddess of the pagan Saxons.

 Eastre (earlier, Eostre, derived from the Saxons' Germanic heritage) was the Anglo-Saxon name of a Teutonic goddess of dawn, spring and fertility.
 Our word, "east" is related to this deity's name.
 Her male consort was the Sun god, and the sun does rise, after all, at dawn and in the east.
 Rites of spring were celebrated in her honor at the vernal equinox (first day of spring).